-After travelling almost one month in Burma and now having some time to reflect back, I can honestly say that this country definitely tugs at your heart, and the experience won’t leave you in a hurry!
+After travelling for almost one month in Burma and now having some time to reflect back, I can honestly say that this country definitely tugs at your heart, and the experience won’t leave you in a hurry!

 Not only is the poverty appalling but the contrast with the rich, is astounding.
-It is common place here to see a palatial mansion amongst still-inhabited rundown thatched huts, without running water.
+It is common-place here to see a palatial mansion nestled amongst still-inhabited but rundown thatched huts, without running water.

 The disparity between the rich and poor is so great that the similarities remind me of when I solo-backpacked through India for a month, back in 1985.

 At the time of writing, the average hospitality wage in Burma is around USD$40-60 per month.
 Although, if you are a Graduate working in Yangon or Mandalay, the average wage is USD$80-100 per month.

 For me, I feel that it is obscene to be spending upwards of USD$350 for one night’s accommodation in Burma.
 Even if I could afford this nightly cost, I would not do this as a tourist.
 I even feel awkward spending around USD$30 per night for a double, whilst travelling in Burma during the low season.
 Remember, costs are much higher during the high season and I would hate to think what a room does cost in this season.